Sodium Reactor Experiment: History

 In 1954, the United States Atomic Energy Commission announced plans to test the basic nuclear reactor designs then under study by building five experimental reactors in five years.
 The Sodium Reactor Experiment, designed by Atomics International, was one of the chosen reactors.
 Design of the Sodium Reactor Experiment began in June 1954, and construction was underway in April 1955.
 A local utility company, Southern California Edison, installed and operated a 6.5 MW electric-power generating system.
 Controlled nuclear fission began on April 25, 1957.

 The Los Angeles Times published a front-page story when Moorpark was supplied with nuclear-generated electricity.
 Edward R. Murrow’s television program See It Now featured the event as a special news report, broadcast on November 24, 1957.
 In July 1958, Atomics International produced a film describing the construction of the Sodium Reactor Experiment facility.
 The Sodium Reactor Experiment used sodium as a coolant.
 Heat generated in the reactor was transported by liquid sodium through the reactor facility piping system.
 The pumps used to move the sodium were hot-oil centrifugal pumps modified for use in a sodium system.
 A support system used tetralin (an oil-like fluid) to cool the pump seals, which prevented leakage of hot sodium at the pump shaft.
 In July 1959, tetralin seeped into the primary coolant system through a pump seal and was decomposed by the high-temperature sodium.
-The decomposed tetralin clogged several narrow cooling channels used by the sodium to remove heat from the reactor fuel elements.
+The decomposed tetralin clogged several narrow cooling channels used by the sodium system to remove heat from the reactor fuel elements.
 As the tetralin residues clogged the reactor's internal cooling channels, 13 of the reactor's 43 fuel elements overheated and were damaged.
 The exact date of the fuel damage is unknown, but is believed to have occurred between July 12 and 26.